polkadot-fellows/RFCs/text/0061-allocator-inside-of-runtime.md

 ## Summary

 Currently, substrate runtime use an simple allocator defined by host side.
-Every runtime must import these allocator functions for normal execution.
+Every runtime MUST import these allocator functions for normal execution.
 This situation make runtime code not versatile enough.

 So this RFC proposes to define a new spec for allocator part to make substrate runtime more generic.